ValdemarLarsen/python_mini_project_1/README.md

 # Data Ingestion and Wrangling Project

 This project demonstrates data loading, cleaning, transformation, and visualization using Python with datasets in multiple formats.
+This project is mainly focused on getting key data out of the dataset.

 ## Project Structure